ollama/ollama/docs/api.md

 ##### Response

-Return 201 Created if the blob was successfully created.
+Return 201 Created if the blob was successfully created, 400 Bad Request if the digest used is not expected.

 ## List Local Models